Last Man Standing: episode guide

 Episode 01

-New Zealand (TV2): Friday, April 01, 2005
+New Zealand: Friday, April 01, 2005 (TV2)

-Australia (Seven): Monday, June 06, 2005
+Australia: Monday, June 06, 2005 (Seven)

-Written by Marieke Hardy, Direct by Daniel Nettheim
+Directed by Daniel Nettheim

 Adam, Cameron and Bruno come face to face with ex-wives and ex-girlfriends at a friend’s wedding.